 Today we will have a long day working trail.
-We will pass along the mangmaya Khola which is great for birds, monkeys and other animals.
+We will pass along the mangmaya Khola, which is excellent for birds, monkeys, and other animals.
 You can try out fishing for some time.
-The down elevation is easy and the cool breezes through out the trek gives you feel of Arun valley.
+The down elevation is natural, and the cool breezes throughout the trek give you feel of Arun valley.
 From Surtibari, we would descend onward to Tumlingtar.
 Tumlingtar is the main gateway to the Makalu region that sprawls across a broad plateau near the confluence of the Arun River and Sabha Khola.
-Stay your night in hotel.
+Stay your night in the hotel.

 Day 05: - Tumlingtar trekking to Kartike (300m)

 Follow the main trail downhill past farms to Kumal Gaon, on the edge of a broad plateau.
 We followed the Arun River east, crossing it on a cantilevered metal bridge to the village of Bheteni.
-From here we would walk for about an hour to Chyawabesi (250m) for the lunch.
-Passing through the sub tropical forest, the trail continues south along the east bank of Arun through a series of small Rai, Chettri and Brahman villages.
-With little exploration of these villages we will reach a lively village Kartike.
-Your overnight stay will be ata tea house at Kartike.
+From here, we would walk for about an hour to Chyawabesi (250m) for lunch.
+Passing through the subtropical forest, the trail continues south along the east bank of Arun through a series of small Rai, Chettri, and Brahman villages.
+With a little exploration of these villages, we will reach a lively community Kartike.
+Your overnight stay will be at the tea house at Kartike.

 Day 06: - Kartike trekking to Gothe Bazaar (775m)

-Walk through the fields for 30 minutes to cross the rusty metal bridge.
-Set amongst terraced rice fields on the bank of the Arun Koshi, eventually we will roll into the tiny village of Balawa Besi (320m).
+Walkthrough the fields for 30 minutes to cross the rusty metal bridge.
+Set amongst terraced rice fields on the bank of the Arun Koshi, eventually, we will roll into the tiny village of Balawa Besi (320m).
 The trail climbs into groves of sal trees above to the Bharta and Nepali Danda villages and then crosses the ridge.
 Offering the first glimpse of the verdant Arun valley, the trail continues a steady rise through the cascade of rice terraces, passing the Rai villages of Marduwa at 1500m.
-Gradual descend to the whitewashed village of Chalise Nepali Danda.
+Gradually descend to the whitewashed town of Chalise Nepali Danda.
 The trail continues along the north bank of the Irkhuwa Khola through a steamy landscape of rice terraces and banana plantations to Gothe Bazaar.
 Spend your night in Gothe, staying at the mouth of Benkhuwa Khola.

 Day 07: - Gothe trekking to Dhobane (920m)